-- Cartan's two structural equations, metric induced properties, and Cartan-Misner curvature calculus. - Math 5757 (Spring): Geodesics: Hamilton-Jacobi theory, the principle of constructive interference; - stress-energy tensor: hydrodynamics in curved spacetime; - Einstein field equations: moment of rotation = momentum-energy; - The conservation laws and the Bianchi identities mathematized in terms of the "Boundary of a Boundary is zero $(\partial \partial \Omega = 0)$ " Principle. - Solutions to the Einstein's field equations: stars, black holes, gravitational collapse, geometry and dynamics of the universe; - vector harmonics, tensor harmonics, acoustic and gravitational waves in violent relativistic backgrounds.
+- The Newtonian basis of Einstein's geometrical perspective; - Geodesics: Hamilton-Jacobi theory, the principle of constructive interference; - stress-energy tensor: hydrodynamics in curved spacetime; - Einstein field equations: moment of rotation = momentum-energy; - The conservation laws and the Bianchi identities mathematized in terms of the "Boundary of a Boundary is zero $(\partial \partial \Omega = 0)$ " Principle. - Solutions to the Einstein's field equations: stars, black holes, gravitational collapse, geometry and dynamics of the universe; - vector harmonics, tensor harmonics, acoustic and gravitational waves in violent relativistic backgrounds.